dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 {: .alert .alert-warning .p-3 .mx-2 .my-3}

 The `style="width:100%; height:216px;` part controls the actual size of the leaflet widget.
-In this case, the map would adapt to the width of the page with a fixed height of 216px.
-I put [some examples](#extra) at the end of the post of different size options so you can have a look and see which one is more suitable for your needs.
+In this case, the map will adapt to the width of the page with a fixed height of 216px.
+I put [some examples](#extra) of different size options at the end of the post so you can have a look and see which one is more suitable for your needs.

 #### 6. Publish your post

 Now you just have to publish your post as usual!!
-If everything has been properly set, when Jekyll builds your post it would include the libraries in the header and make the magic happen, just like this:
+If everything has been properly set, when Jekyll builds your post it will include the libraries in the header and make the magic happen, just like this:

 <div id="htmlwidget-60e5339b540855d29db4" style="width:672px;height:480px;" class="leaflet html-widget"></div>